-Male moose have broad, open shaped antlers which can be more than 6 feet long.
-The size and growth rate of their antlers is determined by their age and diet and symmetrical antlers means the moose is in good health.
-The diameter of the antler beam is used to determine the age of moose, rather than the number of tines.
+Male moose have broad, open-shaped antlers which can be more than 6 feet long.
+The size and growth rate of their antlers are determined by their age and diet and symmetrical antlers mean the moose is in good health.
+The diameter of the antler beam is used to determine the age of the moose, rather than the number of tines.
 The symmetry of antlers usually declines after the moose turns 13 years old.

 Moose use their antlers to spar and fight with each other when competing for females.
 However, the female chooses her mate based on their antler size.
 Females prefer males with bigger antlers as they show he is in good health, but it can also be hereditary.
 Therefore, by mating with a male who has large antlers her young should be the same.
 Males usually fast for around two weeks during the peak of the rutting season because they are so busy with the females.

 The largest moose antlers on record measured 6’3&5/8″ (six feet and three and five-eight inches) across.
 They were scored by the Boone and Crocket Club at 263-5/8.
 However, scores for moose antlers include various measurements of size and not just their width.
 In 1998 a hunter recorded a moose whose antlers measured 82″ (6 feet and ten inches) wide, which would qualify as the widest moose antlers ever.

 The Largest Moose In The World

 The largest moose ever recorded in the world was an Alaskan moose that weighed 1,808 pounds.
 The giant was killed in Yukon in September 1897 and had a shoulder height of 7.6 feet, easily making it a record breaker, according to the Guinness Book of World Records.
 In fact, it was so big that even though more than one hundred years have passed since there has still not been any moose recorded to have beaten its impressive size.

 The largest moose — in both weight and antler size — are from the Alaska Yukon subspecies.